 “When I was younger, I was much more flexible, had more lean muscle mass, and my heart and lung health was typically stronger.
 I could walk into the gym and start to throw the weights around, or get on the treadmill, crank it up, and immediately start to run at an 8.0 pace.”

 Now, he does things a little differently.
 He takes approximately 20 minutes to warm up and stretch prior to starting his weight training routine to try to eliminate or reduce injury.
+He also added this device into his routine.

 Strength training increases your muscle strength and improves your mobility.